Jianhui8531/SECP1513/Assignment 2: Poster/README.md

-# Assignment 2: Poster -- Overview of PPG, Data Analytics, Infrastructure, SAPs
+# Assignment 2: Poster -- Industrial Talk 1 -- Overview of PPG, Data Analytics, Infrastructure, SAPs

 ## 🖼️ Technology Poster
 For this assignment, my groupmates and I had attended a industrial talk that was given my PPG.
 We had designed a poster summarizing the key technological pillars of PPG Digital: **Data Analytics**, **Global Infrastructure**, and **SAP Systems**.